cetola/reform-next-mirror/README.md

 ## Case

-The case has passed several revisions but is still evolving.
-Most features are placed, except for speaker and optional camera.
+The case has passed several revisions and is almost complete, mostly missing the final trackpad mount and some polishing after real-world testing.

 The case bottom integrates grooves to hold 8x 18650 batteries split into two parallel packs.